fabrylab/clickpoints/docs/api_addon.rst

       Defines the filename of the python file that contains the add-on class.

 -  **icon** - ``icon=fa.flask``
       Defines the icon of the add-on.
-It can be either a filename or ``fa.`` followed by the name of a font awesome icon see the `font awesome iconlist <http://fontawesome.io/icons/>`_.
+It can be either a filename or a valid qtawesome icon name (see `<https://github.com/spyder-ide/qtawesome>`_, e.g. it starts with ``fa.`` followed by the name of a font awesome icon see the `font awesome iconlist <https://fontawesome.com/v4.7.0/icons/>`_).

 -  **image** - ``image=Image.png``
       Defines the image of the add-on.
 The image will be displayed in ClickPoints in the add-on list directly above the